Dir sync by file content with hard link support, plus fast fdupes, and more.

 To specify another configuration file altogether,

 --config FILENAME.
-To avoid all config files,
+To not load any config file:

 Origin, Status, and Future Development

-This package started as a Python learning project.
+This package started as a learning project.
 I've found it useful enough to polish for publication, but as with any work in progress, it should be used with adequate caution.

 Feedback, suggestions, comments, and corrections are very welcome.